Duke Xian of Qin (424–362 BC): Establishing counties

 Duke Xian expanded the practice of establishing counties, which were administered by bureaucrats appointed by the central government.
-This was a major departure from the then prevalent practice of enfeoffing territories to hereditary aristocrats who ran their fiefs like mini-states.
+This was a major departure from the then-prevalent practice of granting fiefs to hereditary aristocrats who ran their territories like small autonomous states.
 Duke Xian established several counties in Pu, Lantian, Pumingshi, and even in the new capital Yueyang.
-The reform strengthened the power of the central government, and would be further expanded to the whole state by the famous reformer Shang Yang under Duke Xian's successor Duke Xiao, contributing to Qin's rise and eventual unification of China.
+This reform strengthened the power of the central government, and would be further expanded to the whole state by the famous reformer Shang Yang under Duke Xian's successor Duke Xiao, contributing to Qin's rise and eventual unification of China.

 War with Wei

-In 364 BC, Qin and the State of Wei fought at Shimen (in present-day Yuncheng, Shanxi), and the Qin army for the first time inflicted a major defeat on Wei, until then the strongest power of the Warring States period, reportedly killing 60,000 Wei soldiers.
+In 364 BC, Qin and the state of Wei fought at Shimen (in present-day Yuncheng, Shanxi), and the Qin army for the first time inflicted a major defeat on Wei, until then the strongest power of the Warring States period, reportedly killing 60,000 Wei soldiers.
 King Xian of Zhou, the nominal ruler of China, congratulated Duke Xian and Duke Xian declared himself the Hegemon of China.

-Two years later, Qin attacked Wei again at Shaoliang (少梁, in present-day Hancheng, Shaanxi), and captured Wei general Gongsun Cuo (公孙痤).
+Two years later, Qin attacked Wei again at Shaoliang (少梁, in present-day Hancheng, Shaanxi) and captured Wei general Gongsun Cuo (公孙痤).